Ames National Laboratory: Notable alumni and faculty

 John Corbett (deceased 2013), chemistry and Ames Laboratory, member of the National Academy of Sciences, created the first non-carbon example of buckyballs; discovered more than 1,000 new materials.

 Kai-Ming Ho, Che-Ting Chan, and Costas Soukoulis, physics and Ames Laboratory, were the first to design and demonstrate the existence of photonic band gap crystals, a discovery that led to the development of the rapidly expanding field of photonic crystals.
 Photonic crystals are expected to have revolutionary applications in optical communication and other areas of light technology.
 Soukoulis is a recipient of the Descartes Prize for Excellence in Scientific Collaborative Research, the European Union’s highest honor in the field of science.

 Dan Shechtman, materials science and engineering and Associate of Ames National Laboratory, awarded the 2011 Nobel Prize in Chemistry for the discovery of quasicrystals at Johns Hopkins University.

 Patricia Thiel (deceased 2020), chemistry and Ames Laboratory, received one of the first 100 National Science Foundation Women in Science and Engineering Awards (presented in 1991).
 Also received the AVS Medard W. Welch Award, which recognizes outstanding research in the fields of materials, interfaces, and processing (presented in 2014).

-Edward Yeung, chemistry and Ames Lab, first person to quantitatively analyze the chemical contents of a single human red blood cell, using a device that he designed and built; the development could lead to improved detection of AIDS, cancer and genetic diseases such as Alzheimer's, muscular dystrophy and Down's syndrome.
+Edward Yeung, chemistry and Ames Lab, first person to quantitatively analyze the chemical contents of a single human red blood cell, using a device that he designed and built; the development could lead to improved detection of AIDS, cancer and genetic diseases such as Alzheimer's, muscular dystrophy and Down syndrome.
 Yeung has won four R&D 100 Awards and an Editor's Choice award from R&D Magazine for this pioneering work.
 He was the 2002 recipient of the American Chemical Society Award in Chromatography for his research in chemical separations.

 Klaus Ruedenberg, physics and Ames Laboratory, 2001 recipient of the American Chemical Society Award in Theoretical Chemistry for his innovative research in the field of theoretical chemistry.

-Paul Canfield, Sergey Bud'ko, Costas Soukoulis, physics and Ames Laboratory, named to Thomas Reuters' World's Most Influential Scientific Minds 2014.
+Paul C. Canfield, Sergey Bud'ko, Costas Soukoulis, physics and Ames Laboratory, named to Thomas Reuters' World's Most Influential Scientific Minds 2014.
 The award recognizes the greatest number of highly cited papers (among the top 1 percent for their subject field and year of publication between 2002 and 2012).

 Costas Soukoulis, physics and Ames Laboratory, received the Max Born Award from the Optical Society of America in 2014.
 The award honors a scientist who has made outstanding contributions to the scientific field of physical optics.